sighupio/module-tracing/README.md

 ### Deployment

-For the new deployment method, you should include the tracing module configuration in your `furyctl.yaml` file, specifically under the `spec.distribution.modules.tracing` section.
+Include the tracing module configuration in your `furyctl.yaml` file, specifically under the `spec.distribution.modules.tracing` section.
 This streamlined approach enhances the deployment process by seamlessly integrating with the Kubernetes Fury Distribution management tools.

 Here is an example snippet for the `furyctl.yaml` file that demonstrates how to configure the tracing module with Tempo as the tracing system and High Availability (HA) MinIO instance for storage: